Netflix’s Brother: Is the Movie Based on Real People?

-Mon Frère‘ makes an attempt to completely immerse you into the realities of the Closed Educational Centers in the French Justice, which serve as alternatives to incarceration for young delinquents.
-It centers a young boy named Teddy, who ends up in one of these facilities after he is accused of the murder of his father.
-Having no previous criminal records, he finds himself in a brash unforgiving world where he initially feels outcasted, but later ends up forming an unlikely alliance with another troubled youth named Enzo.
+Mon Frère‘ makes an attempt to completely immerse you into the realities of the Closed Educational Centers in French Justice, which serve as alternatives to incarceration for young delinquents.
+The story centers around a young boy named Teddy, who ends up in one of these facilities after he is accused of the murder of his father.
+Having no previous criminal records, he finds himself in a brash, unforgiving world where he initially feels outcasted, but later ends up forming an unlikely alliance with another troubled youth named Enzo.

-‘Mon frère’ is not based on a true story but it isn’t too far from being a depiction of real events either.
+‘Mon frère’ is not based on a true story, but it isn’t too far from being a depiction of real events.
 Even before the inception of the project, director Julien Abraham, along with his producers, visited several of these Correctional Educational Facilities and got in touch with all the Educators there.
-And because of all this research that went behind understanding the socio-educational structures, it comes as no surprise that the film actually captures the heart and reality of these facilities.
+Because of all the research that went into understanding the socio-educational structures, it comes as no surprise that the film actually captures the heart and reality of these facilities.
 In an interview, Julien Abraham also explained how one can only agree with the criminal institutions that are trying their best to keep young men out of prison.
 But in reality, all of it is far more complex than that.

 More than anything else, instead of raising a judgemental eye on the youth of the Correctional Educational Facility, ‘Mon frère’ puts you on their level and humanizes them.
 By doing this, it does not try to justify their criminal backgrounds with reasoning, but instead, it explains how even several innocent young men can fall into the tribulations of such a life.
 To put it simply, they are neither being judged nor are they being excused for their actions; they are all just being portrayed as equal humans, and as a viewer, it’s on you to keep an open mind and form your own opinion surrounding it.
 Though the innocence of most of the characters in the film can be questionable, it treats all of them with the utmost veneration instead of enforcing any kind of racial or cultural stereotypes on them.